arcusfelis/xapian-erlang-bindings/doc/gsoc2012_app.md

 I am planning to use the record syntax for retrieving information from a document and proplists or dict as a dictionary.

-I also think, _qlc:table_ interface can help to impliment iterators.
+I also think, _qlc:table_ interface can help to implement iterators.

 __What is new or different about your approach which hasn't been done or wasn't possible before?__

 Other bindings use SWIG.
-My approach is to use only _erl_driver_ interface.
+My approach is to use only _erl\_driver_ interface.
-It provides more wide opportunities to customize and tweak API for Erlang library.
+It provides wide opportunities for customization.
 But it also requires more work and knowledges.

 __Do you have any preliminary findings or results which suggest